mathis2001/GitDiscloser/README.md

 ![image](https://user-images.githubusercontent.com/40497633/171192364-aa66b523-cb2f-40e4-bcf2-8b007a1ad682.png)

-You can now copy your token and paste it in the api.cfg file.
+You can now copy your token and paste it in your environment variables.

 ## Use case: